KeeghanM/arc-aide/docs/api.md

 ### GET /api/campaigns/[campaignSlug]/arcs

-Get all arcs for a campaign.
+Get all arcs for a campaign with their associated things.

 **Response:**